MISP/misp-book/taxonomy/README.md

 Tagging is a simple way to attach a classification to an event.
 In the early version of MISP, tagging was local to an instance.
 Classification must be globally used to be efficient.
 After evaluating different solutions of classification, we build a new scheme using the concept of machine tags.

 Taxonomy is a classification of informations.
-Her, we classified Tags.
 Taxonomies are implemented in a simple JSON format.
 Anyone can create their own taxonomy or reuse an existing one.

-Taxonomys are in an independent git repository [https://github.com/MISP/misp-taxonomies]
+Taxonomies are in an [independent git repository](https://github.com/MISP/misp-taxonomies).

 These can be **freely reused** and **integrated** in other threat intel tools.

-The advantage is that you even set a specific tag as being exportable.
+The advantage is that you can set a specific tag as being exportable.
 This means that you can **export** your classification with other MISP instance and **share** the same taxonomies.
 Tagging is a simple way to attach a classification to an event.

 **Classification must be globally used to be efficient.**